 While this place doesn’t look like much on the outside, it serves up all the Thai classics: Thai coconut soup, tom yum (hot and sour soup), mee grob (crispy rice noodles), and the ever-popular pad Thai.

 They also serve a huge vegetarian menu that includes tofu steamed, fried, crispy, and sautéed.
-It’s a great spot to taste the tantalizing flavors of Thailand.
+It’s a great spot to taste the tantalizing flavors of Thailand and its friendly staff.

 2391 W 11th St. // +1 216-713-1757